francescolonardo/writeups/hackthebox_forest.md

 `Analysis` > `Shortest Paths` > `Shortest Paths to High Value Targets` > `Select a Domain: HTB.LOCAL`

+It's found that `svc-alfresco` is a member of various groups through nested membership.
+One of the nested groups is found to be `Account Operators`, which is a privileged AD group.
+According to the [documentation](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/understand-security-groups#bkmk-accountoperators), members of the `Account Operator`s group are allowed create and modify users and add them to non-protected groups.

 `Graph`:
 ```
 SVC-ALFRESCO ---(MemberOf)--- SERVICE ACCOUNTS ---(MemberOf)--- PRIVILEGED IT ACCOUNTS ---(MemberOf)--- ACCOUNT OPERATORS